TosbackCgusBridge-Bot/CGUs-versions/Peoplesmart/Privacy Policy.md

 TRUSTe

-Inflection.com, Inc. has received TRUSTe's Privacy Seal signifying that this privacy statement and our practices have been reviewed for compliance with the TRUSTe program viewable on the validation page available by clicking the TRUSTe seal.
 The TRUSTe program covers only information that is collected through this website: www.peoplesmart.com, and does not cover information that may be collected through software downloaded from the site.
+In order to view our relationship with TRUSTe please visit the validation page visible by clicking on the TRUSTe Seal.

 If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe at https://feedback-form.truste.com/watchdog/request.

-Effective Date Of This Policy: December 2, 2015
+Effective Date Of This Policy: January 27, 2016

 About Manage Your Listing Affiliate Program Help Center Privacy Education How We Think About Privacy Important Notices for Use Terms of Use Privacy Policy Opt-Out Policy Payment Policy FCRA Regulations Contact Us Sitemap Explore Home Join Sign In Manage Listing Directories Find People Court Records Criminal Records County Records Company About Blog Privacy Education Affiliates Support Help Sitemap Opt out Get Privacy News and Alerts Submit Thank You.
 You have been subscribed.